kocaslam/OVAMO_CUHK/README.md

 If users have a particular question to be investigated and would like to see the possibility in using machine learning in their investigation.
 We welcome collaboration in finding possible ways in addressing the link.
-Feel free to contact: cufns_kocas@link.cuhk.edu.hk
+Feel free to contact: cufns_kocas(at)link.cuhk.edu.hk

 EOF